Foosie/GreaseweazleGUI-Kivy/README.md

 GUI Wrapper for Keir Fraser's Greaseweazle

-Kivy cross platform support for Windows, Ubuntu, and Centos.
+Kivy cross platform support for Windows, Ubuntu, Centos, and macOS.

 Tools and USB interface for accessing a floppy drive at the raw flux level.